Why Your Kids Should Learn How To Cook This One Food

 When I was a kid, my mom sat me on the kitchen counter at the age of 5 and had me crack eggs and use a whisk to begin to learn to make scrambled eggs.
 She then would supervise the cooking process until which time that when I got a little older, I was trusted to be safe enough in the kitchen to make my own breakfast, and then later, breakfast for the entire family.
 Cooking for my family gave me a rich sense of accomplishment and a huge boost of confidence.
 I'm sure that is what helped contribute to me becoming a professional chef later in life.

-Choose the right cookware when teaching your kids to cook!
+Choose the right cookware when your kids learn to cook!

 Whenever your kids are learning to cook, it's not the time to break out that super expensive fancy-schmancy cookware that you spent a boat ton of money on.
 For your kids, keep things basic, durable, and absolutely avoid non-stick.
 Yup, I said it, avoid non-stick cookware for kids.